LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

 }
 ```

-From the view, `refilter()` gets called using the `ng-change` directive, whenever one of the input boxes triggers the $digest cycle.
+From the view, `refilter()` gets called using the `ng-change` directive whenever one of the input boxes triggers the $digest cycle.
 For example:

 ```html